 Any report required under 651 CMR 12.04(11)(c) or 12.04(11)(d) shall be filed with the Assisted Living Certification Unit within 24 hours after the occurrence of the incident or accident via EOEA's online filing system.
 In the event the online filing system is inaccessible, a Residence must submit a temporary report by facsimile and telephone and formally submit the official report via the online filing system as soon as the service becomes accessible.
 The information submitted in the incident report must be accurate and include all details associated with the incident.
 This requirement is in addition to the requirements of M.G.L. c.
 19A, § 15, and of any other applicable law.

 Communicable Disease Control Plan.
 The Residence must implement a plan to prevent and limit the spread of communicable disease.
-The plan shall conform to the currently accepted standards for principles of universal precautions based on OSHA Guidelines and shall include but need not be limited to the following components:
+The plan shall conform to the currently accepted standards for principles of universal precautions based on DPH guidelines and shall include but need not be limited to the following components:

 A system to effectively identify and manage communicable diseases;

-Reasonable restrictions on staff contact with Residents when a staff member has a communicable disease in the infectious stage;
+Organized arrangements to provide the necessary supplies, equipment and protective clothing, consistent with universal precautions under DPH guidelines;

-Organized arrangements to provide the necessary supplies, equipment and protective clothing, consistent with universal precautions under OSHA Guidelines.
+A process for maintaining records of illnesses and associated incidents involving staff pursuant to 651 CMR 12.06(8)(a).

 Reports to EOEA.